SCHOOL PROGRAMS AND WRITING WORKSHOPS

 “You inspired a lot of people to become an author and to like research.” -Jordan, 5th grade

-“THE REAL STUFF” WRITING WORKSHOPS
+“THE REAL STUFF” WORKSHOPS:

 Looking to give your 5th-8th grade students a more in-depth writing experience?
 Shelley offers several popular, classroom-centered workshops where students use primary sources to write fiction.